shabrina12/Vangia-Front-End-Web/README.md

 ### Continued development
-in the near future I will continue the development of this project by adding functionality to the cart, and implementing infinite scrolling in the product section
+The development of this project can be continued by adding functionality to the cart, and implementing infinite scrolling in the product section

 ### Useful resources
 - [Figma Web Design & elements i used for this project is published by Dmm Kreativ](https://ui8.net/dmm-kreativ/products/uniquepages?status=7)